-A new semester is here, and with it thousands of students are journeying across the country to their home away from home — some for the first time.
+A new school semester is upon us, and with it thousands of students are journeying across the country to their home away from home — some for the first time.

 Student life always presents its difficulties, especially for those who are new to living independently.
 Cooking our own meals and cleaning up after ourselves can be a real eye-opener!
 However, having the right appliances can make all the difference.